HL7/CardX-HTN-MNG/README.md

 # CardX-HTN
 HTN-UseCase

-This is a public repository for the CardX Hypertension Use Case.
+This is a public repository for the CardX Hypertension Management Use Case.

 The URL for the continuous build is: http://build.fhir.org/ig/HL7/cardx-ig/branches/master/index.html